 Our programme is deeply committed to growing the cultural confidence and capability of all participants.
 To honour this, the two-day wānanga are noho marae.
 Immersion in tikanga Māori practices is a vital part of the learning journey, and the marae setting provides the ideal environment for connection and reflection.

-We ask all participants to commit to the noho marae and staying together as a learning whānau.
-However, if this presents a barrier to your participation, please reach out to us for a kōrero, we’re happy to explore solutions together.
+We ask all participants to commit to the noho marae and stay together as a learning whānau.
+However, if this presents a barrier to your participation, please reach out to us for a kōrero; we’re happy to explore solutions together.

 The Hāpaitia te Manukura Leadership Development Programme is a partnership between Riki Consultancy and Leadership Lab.
 Together, these two organisations bring an immense depth of educational leadership expertise and kaupapa Māori insight to this initiative.

 Leadership Lab is a Tiriti o Waitangi-led, impact-focused leadership consultancy.
 Our vision is to support leaders in Aotearoa, New Zealand, in developing equitable and flourishing communities and organisations.
 This vision is realised through partnerships with organisations in the community, education, health, and social services sectors, focusing on connecting and nurturing collaborative leaders.
-Leadership Lab comprises a collective of experienced and passionate, consultants from Whāngarei in the north to Tāhuna Queenstown in the south.
+Leadership Lab comprises a collective of experienced and passionate consultants from Whāngarei in the north to Tāhuna Queenstown in the south.
 Emphasising collective approaches, Leadership Lab co-designs impact projects that address complex challenges while giving effect to the articles of Te Tiriti o Waitangi.
-The values of mana ōrite, kotahitanga, and manaakitanga, shape our approach to every project.
+The values of mana ōrite, kotahitanga, and manaakitanga shape our approach to every project.
+Linda Tame, Greg Jansen and Chris Jansen are co-facilitating this programme.

 The leadership journey starts in February and finishes in November 2026.